-Living in the country means you have to deal with less people.
-Neighbors are few but often become like family.
+Living in the country means you have to deal with fewer people.
+Country neighbors are few but often become like family.
 Oftentimes the majority of life that surrounds you is not the human kind, but rather domestic or wild animals.
 You have probably found that you want to attract wildlife to your property more than ever.

 For years we’ve maintained food plots and mineral licks throughout our farm.
-Periodically throughout the year we set up a game camera—a weatherproof digital camera triggered by movement—near the food plots to see what is stirring.
-It’s common to capture snapshots of any combination of songbirds, hawks, crows, quail, squirrels, opossum, rabbits, raccoon, foxes, turkey and deer feeding together at the same time from the same feeder, plantings or mineral lick.
+Periodically throughout the year, we set up a game camera—a weatherproof digital camera triggered by movement—near the food plots to see what is stirring.
+It’s common to capture snapshots of any combination of songbirds, hawks, crows, quail, squirrels, opossums, rabbits, raccoons, foxes, turkeys, and deer feeding together at the same time from the same feeder, plantings or mineral lick.
 To keep it simple the best bet is to stock feeders or plant greenery which will benefit a variety of animals.
 Likewise, all animals can benefit from a year-round water source.

-You’ll use this type feeder to distribute whole, cracked or crimped corn, chicken scratch, oats, bird seed or a combination of feeds.
+You’ll use this type of wildlife feeder to distribute whole, cracked or crimped corn, chicken scratch, oats, birdseed, or a combination of feeds.
 I tend to use a mixture of cracked corn and oats.
 Birds tend to prefer the cracked corn, and if you use whole corn kernels the squirrels will simply gnaw a hole into a kernel and eat the meat out of the seed anyway.

-To make a feeder you’ll need a four foot piece of thin- or thick-walled PVC (plastic) sewer or water line.
-I prefer thin-walled pipe which holds up for 10 years or so before becoming brittle from sunlight and the elements.
+To make a feeder you’ll need a four-foot piece of thin- or thick-walled PVC (plastic) sewer or water line.
+I prefer a thin-walled pipe that holds up for 10 years or so before becoming brittle from sunlight and the elements.
 You’ll also need two end caps for the pipe, and a 45-degree three-way slip fit joint.
-The easiest way is to purchase an 8-foot piece of pipe, four end caps and two 45-degree joints—which makes two feeders.
+The easiest way is to purchase an 8-foot piece of pipe, four end caps, and two 45-degree joints—which makes two feeders.
 It’s as easy to make two at a time as it is to make one.
 Doing so will only take about 15 to 30 minutes to complete.